 Missing Teeth are Bad for Your Health

+Missing teeth can have a significant impact on your overall health and well-being.
 When a tooth is missing or a dentist extracts it, the natural roots that are in the jaw bone also disappear.
 They are vital to the health of the bone.
 The teeth roots support the jaw bone and provide the stimulation the bone needs to regenerate.
-If bone loss occurs in the jaw, the entire shape of your face will become altered.

 Missing Teeth Solutions in Towson, MD